 The children who went on a recent trip to Portsmouth chose their activities for the day – the aquarium, a pizza lunch, a boat trip and a bus ride; Liz said: “That’s just a normal day out for plenty of young people, but it would be real challenge for many families to provide this for them.
 Because we can offer this with volunteers’ support, not only do they have a great day, but their families have a break, knowing that they are enjoying themselves.”

-Dawn Oliver, chair of the Foundation, said: “Demand for the club’s support is growing steadily and I’m so glad that we could help them with that; we’re involved with their events quite regularly too, so we see the great work they do at first hand.”
+Adam Finch, chair of the charity, said: “Demand for the club’s support is growing steadily and I’m so glad that we could help them with that; we’re involved with their events quite regularly too, so we see the great work they do at first hand.”

 Harrison Clark Rickerbys has more than 500 staff and partners based at offices in the Thames Valley, central London, Worcester, Hereford, Cheltenham, the Wye Valley, Birmingham and Cambridge, who provide a complete spectrum of legal services to both business and private clients, regionally and nationwide.
 The firm also has a number of highly successful teams specialising in individual market sectors, including health and social care, education, technology, agricultural and rural affairs, defence, security and the forces, and construction.